Guinea-Bissau: Portugal behind failed coup bid

 “There is no military solution to problems faced by Guinea Bissau.
 Only via a political process will it be possible to overcome the current crisis situation in this friendly country,” the statement read.

-Borges said West African nations were concerned that drug trafficking and terrorism were undermining the stability of Guinea-Bissau and Mali.
-Coups have become cyclical in Guinea-Bissau, he said.

-“The Guinea-Bissau people are hostage to a group of politicians and military officers who do not dignify or contribute in any way to the normal and desirable development of the nation,” Borges said.

-The governments of other members of the CPLP grouping of Portuguese-speaking countries Angola, Mozambique, Sao Tome and Principe and East Timor, had no immediate comment.
+The governments of other members of the CPLP bloc, which includes Brazil, Angola, Cape Verde, Mozambique, Sao Tome and Principe and East Timor, had no immediate comment.

 The country’s interim prime minister said on Monday that four of the six gunmen killed were from the Djolla ethnic group, common in neighboring Senegal’s southern Casamance region.
-An unknown number of attackers were also taken prisoner and others remain at large.
+An unknown number of attackers were taken prisoner while others remain at large.

 “This attack did not come from inside the country and not from the security and defense forces either.
-The attack ... came from outside,” transitional Prime Minister Rui Duarte de Barros said during a meeting with diplomats.
+The attack...came from outside,” Rui Duarte de Barros said during a meeting with diplomats.

-Duarte de Barros said the attempted counter-coup was led by Captain Pansao Ntchama, a bodyguard to the former head of the army under Gomes Junior.
+Duarte de Barros said the attempted counter-coup was led by Captain Pansao Ntchama, a bodyguard to the former head of the army under Gomes Junior who had been living in exile in Portugal.

 He said Ntchama had used a vehicle belonging to Thomas Barboza, a former member of Gomes Junior’s government, to carry out the attack.
 He did not elaborate on how he knew this.
 The vehicle was later recovered loaded with ammunition.